air-wickvu/cse15l-lab-reports/week-5-lab-report.md

                 diagrams prepared by the team's computer specialist.
 He, his top military committee such attacks months earlier, when some of its operatives-top military committee `
 - The `grep` command searches for a pattern of characters (ex: top) in a file(s) (ex: `technical/911report/chapter-2.txt`) then `-h` displays the matched line.
 This command can be useful when searching for a word in a single file like in this example.
-Similar to a find shortcut (ctrl+f), I can use grep to find the matched pattern of characters but a benefit of -h is it displays the matched lines.
+Similar to a find shortcut (ctrl+f), I can use grep to find the matched pattern of characters but a benefit of -h is it displays the matched lines as well.

 4. Command Line Option 2: ` grep -c "apple" technical/911report/*.txt `
 - Function: Prints only a count of the lines that match a pattern